-With the automation of the HR processes, we rolled out Performance dialogue in an automated environment that was effective thus resulting in timely completion of the dialogue across the Company in record time.

-Employees were able to proactively set performance goals, evaluate their achievements and identify learning opportunities, while the managers were able to evaluate and discuss performance therefore supporting continuous learning to yield organizational effectiveness.
+With the automation the HR processes, we rolled out Performance dialogue in the automated environment that was effective and timely completion of the dialogue across the Company in recorded time.
+Employees were able to proactively set performance goals, evaluate their achievements, and identify learning opportunities, while the managers were able to evaluate and discuss performance therefore supporting continuous learning to yield organizational effectiveness.

+f.
 Talent Acquisition